Your cart is currently empty!

 13. Open Tip Bullets – Match Bullets

+Like most ammo, they can have a range of uses.
+People want to use them for hunting, and they will work, but there are so many better choices.
 OTB is prized for competitions because they are more accurate than many other types of bullets, such as rounded-tip bullets.
-The small open pit at the bullet’s head expands keeping the tip of the bullet from drooping during its trajectory.
-OTB is one form of hollow-point bullets.
+The small open pit at the bullet’s head expands, keeping the tip of the bullet from drooping during its trajectory.
+OTB bullets are one form of hollow-point bullets.

 14. Law Enforcement Bullets

-Law enforcement bullets are tactical ammo often hollow point and may include armor-piercing applications.
-The bullets may not necessarily be bigger or higher in grain as both aspects of bullets mean that the gun holds fewer rounds.
-An example of a law enforcement bullet is a 9 mm luger 135 gr – as carried by most FBI agents.
+Law enforcement bullets are tactical ammo, often hollow point, and may include armor-piercing applications.
+The bullets may not necessarily be bigger or higher in grain, as both aspects of bullets mean that the gun holds fewer rounds.
+An example of a law enforcement bullet is a 9mm luger 135 gr – as carried by most FBI agents.

 15. Close-Range Bullets

 Close-range bullets are often those suitable for handguns since handguns fire at a lower velocity and do not make very good long-range weapons.
 Handguns are generally good in the zero to 50-yard range.
-Certainly, shells from handguns can travel more than 50-yards, but they tend to rapidly lose accuracy.
+Certainly, shells from handguns can travel more than 50 yards, but they tend to rapidly lose accuracy.

 16. Shotgun Ammunition